xrdnk/UniduxSTSample/README.md

 UniDi is licensed under the terms of the Apache 2.0 license, except for parts of

-'Zenject' that were contributed under the Zenject license (see below).
+'Zenject' that were contributed under the Zenject license (see below).</br>
-'Extenject' that were contributed under the Extenject license (see below).
+'Extenject' that were contributed under the Extenject license (see below).</br>
-'Lightweight IoC Container for Unity3D' that were contributed under the Lightweight IoC Container for Unity3D license (see below).
+'Lightweight IoC Container for Unity3D' that were contributed under the Lightweight IoC Container for Unity3D license (see below).</br>
-UniDi's license follows:
+UniDi's license follows:</br>

 === Apache License Version 2.0, January 2004 http://www.apache.org/licenses